 Once you become a member at KO, you get to have your own dashboard and it definitely looks clean (without unnecessary ads even as a free member).
 From there, you can see all the courses you have started and some suggestions on which trainings to watch next.

-You also get your own toolkit (available to paying members only) where you can put into practice all the things you have learned from the lessons.
+You also get your own toolkit (available to paying members only) where you can put into practice all the things you have gained from the lessons.
 They have exclusive Lightroom presets and templates that you can work on, and most of these are regularly used by the instructors in their day to day life.

 Ok, I know what you’re thinking…